upciti/wakemeops/README.md

 ## :star: What is it?

-WakeMeOps is an open source effort which aims at centralizing many portable applications - such as statically build applications - in a single Debian repository.
+WakeMeOps is an open source effort which aims at centralizing many portable applications - such as statically built applications - in a single Debian repository.
 WakeMeOps should be compatible with Debian, Ubuntu and other Debian based distributions.

-Our repository contains over 70 packets and is divided into five components: Desktop, DevOps, Dev, SecOps, and Terminal.
+Our repository contains over 90 applications and is divided into five components: Desktop, DevOps, Dev, SecOps, and Terminal.

 For instance, you will find in WakeMeOps these widely used packages: